umbraco/UmbracoDocs/sustainability-best-practices/infrastructure/hosting.md

 ## Hosting - renewable and low-carbon energy

 All major cloud providers have committed to using renewable energy sources for their power needs.
-Some providers are going further and committing to more responsible utilization/recycling of water - thisis  a big deal, given the cooling requirements of data centers.
+Some providers are going further and committing to more responsible utilization/recycling of water - this is a big deal, given the cooling requirements of data centers.
 Using a hosting provider that is powered by renewable will make a difference.

 The the Green Web Foundation has a [list of green hosts](https://www.thegreenwebfoundation.org/tools/directory/).